 it was clear the title Drake was dying to own was “Best Rapper Out”

 Let’s take it back to 2013, an exciting time in hip-hop.
 “Fuckin Problems” was ringin’ off, Tity Boi was reborn as 2 Chainz, and there was a legitimate scramble for the rap throne, with Cruel Summer and GKMC testing Drake’s staying power.
 Coming off of a triumphant 2013 GRAMMY campaign, in which Take Care won for Best Rap Album, a then-26-year-old Drake was starving for critical acclaim.
 He needed it, badly.
-When the buzz surrounding Kendrick’s major label debut and his verse on Big Sean’s “Control” began to die down, hip-hop’s collective attention once again shifted toward Drake and whether or not he could top Take Care.
+Not even a verse like his “Stay Schemin” feature could keep doubters from loudly doubting him as a rapper.
+So when the buzz surrounding Kendrick’s GKMC and his verse on Big Sean’s “Control” began to die down, hip-hop’s collective attention once again shifted toward Drake and whether or not he could top Take Care.

 Based on his media run leading up to the release of NWTS, Drake genuinely believed he blew it out of the water.
 I mean, look at this coy smirk he gives Angie Martinez, failing to hold back the bursting pride he feels about NWTS being the year’s best album, period.

 In hindsight, it’s somewhat shocking and equally comedic that in that same interview, Drake suggested he was more of an “album artist” than Kendrick.
 That’s how serious he was about framing NWTS as his magnum opus.

 As far as Drake went, the project had every answer to every question we had about him as a hip-hop artist after Take Care.